swedishvegan/complax/README.md

  - ```integer``` values are for whole numbers, like 1, -1, 2, -2, etc.
  - ```decimal``` values are for any numeric value, either whole numbers or fractions, like 3.14, 1.618, etc.
  - ```boolean``` values are either true or false
+ - ```ascii``` values are single 8-bit ascii characters and are delimited with single quotes, like 'A', '!', etc.
- - ```string``` values are used for holding ASCII text and are delimited with single quotes, like 'Hello world', 'What's your name?', etc.
+ - ```string``` values are arrays of ASCII text and are delimited with double quotes, like "Hello world", "What's your name?", etc.

 Each data type is 64-bit.
 When you use a literal of any of these types in your code, the compiler will automatically detect its data type using the following heuristics:
 1. If the literal is either ```true``` or ```false```, it is a boolean
+2. Otherwise if the literal is delimited by single quotes, it is an ascii character
-2. Otherwise if the literal is delimited by single quotes, it is a string
+3. Otherwise if the literal is delimited by double quotes, it is a string
-3. Otherwise if the literal is numeric and has a decimal point or an exponent (i.e. 1.23e10), it is a decimal
+4. Otherwise if the literal is numeric and has a decimal point or an exponent (i.e. 1.23e10), it is a decimal
-4. Otherwise, it is an integer
+5. Otherwise, it is an integer

 You can also create arrays, which are detailed in the next section, [Arrays](#pt3.1.7).